GrantStenger/ai-for-adversarial-games/connect-4/README.md

 ### Questions
 * When two random players are playing, how much more likely is player1 going to win?
 How does this change as the size of the board changes?
 What is the proper function?
 * How likely is a tie with random players?
 How does this change as the board size changes?
 What is the true mathematical function underlying this?
+  * 8 by 8: 1,000,000 games
+    * Player 1 wins: 557159
+    * Player 2 wins: 442825
+    * Ties: 16
 * What is the average number of moves until a win given a certain board size given random players?
 What is the distribution?
 How does the distribution change with board size?
+* How does the game change when turns are determined randomly?
+What happens when a player gets a turn 55% of the time?
+* Given a width, is there an expected value height that the game will get to?
+* If the board size grows in O(n^2), will the number of tiles grow in O(nlogn)